wdgdc/Jarvis/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://webdevelopmentgroup.com

-Jarvis is your administration assistant, putting WordPress at your fingertips via a launchbar interface.
+Jarvis is your admin assistant, putting WordPress at your fingertips via a quicksearch interface.

 == Description ==

-Think of Jarvis as a content management launch bar.
+Let's say you've just logged in and you're on the dashboard.
+You want to get to a child page of your about page called "mission", but you can't remember if it's on page 2 or 5.
+With Jarvis it's simple.
+Open Jarvis and start typing "mission" and your page will show up immediately.

 Once Jarvis is installed all you have to do to start using it is hit the quick key "/", type in your search (eg, "settings") and select the page you're looking for.
 It's the fastest way to get from the dashboard to editing your anything on the admin side.

 *   Access the settings for permalinks: `/` + `Permalinks` + enter and you're there.
 *   Edit your contact page: `/` + `Contact` + enter and you're there.